ClickHouse/ClickHouse/docs/en/development/build-cross-s390x.md

 ## Building

-As s390x does not support boringSSL, it uses openSSL and has two related build options.
+As s390x does not support boringssl, it uses OpenSSL and has two related build options.
-- By default, the s390x build will dyamically link to openSSL libraries.
-It will build openSSL shared objects, so its not neccessary to install openSSL beforehand.
+- By default, the s390x build will dynamically link to OpenSSL libraries.
+It will build OpenSSL shared objects, so its not necessary to install OpenSSL beforehand.
 (This options is recommended in all cases.)
-- Another option is to build openSSL in-tree.
+- Another option is to build OpenSSL in-tree.
 In this case two build options need to be supplied to cmake
 ```bash
 -DENABLE_OPENSSL_DYNAMIC=0 -DENABLE_OPENSSL=1
 ```

 These instructions assume that the host machine is x86_64 and has all the tooling required to build natively based on the [Build instructions](../development/build.md).
 It also assumes that the host is Ubuntu 22.04 but should work on Ubuntu 20.04.

-In addition to installing the tooling used to build natively the following additional pacakges need to be installed:
+In addition to installing the tooling used to build natively the following additional packages need to be installed:

 ```bash
 apt-get install binutils-s390x-linux-gnu libc6-dev-s390x-cross gcc-s390x-linux-gnu binfmt-support qemu-user-static